vijayrnadar/katas2023/ReadMe.md

 ### 8.1.2.
 Context

-The reservation sytsem spread across multiple domain like airline, hotel and car rental, also system needs to be scalable.
-We are looking for a  architectural structure of the system that promotes a clear understanding of our business domain and aligns software design with business goals.
+The reservation system is spread across multiple domains like airline, hotel, and car rental, also system needs to be scalable.
+We are looking for an architectural structure of the system that promotes a clear understanding of our business domain and aligns software design with business goals.

 ### 8.1.3.
 Decision
 After careful evaluation and consideration, we have decided to adopt Domain-Driven Design (DDD) as our architectural structure of the system.
 This decision is based on the following factors:
-- DDD encourages a close collaboration between domain experts and developers, ensuring that our software reflects the real-world business domain.
+- DDD encourages close collaboration between domain experts and developers, ensuring that our software reflects the real-world business domain.
 This alignment with business goals
 -  DDD promotes modularization, making our system more scalable and maintainable as it grows.
 - DDD emphasizes the use of a common language that bridges the gap between technical and non-technical stakeholders
 - DDD's focus on bounded contexts and aggregates allows us to build and evolve components of our system independently
-- Allowing teams to pinpoint exactly the area of the system that requires the change and also troubleshoot issue
+- Allowing teams to pinpoint exactly the area of the system that requires the change and also troubleshoot the issue
 - Changes in code are isolated to only one small part of the system
 - Plug-in components are used to extend the application by adding functionality
 -